harrisKAsher/General_Conference_Extractor/README.md

    - Retrieves the main conference page
    - Extracts links to individual talks
    - Fetches full content for each talk
-   - Parses HTML to extract clean text
+   - Parses HTML to extract clean text and images
+   - Downloads images from the Church's servers

 2. **PDF Generation**: Creates a formatted PDF using ReportLab
-   - Cover page with conference title
-   - Table of contents with all talks
+   - Session divider pages for each conference session
    - Individual pages for each talk with speaker and title
+   - Images embedded at their proper locations within talks
+   - Image captions with titles/descriptions
    - Professional formatting and styling

 ## Examples